Kerry to seek assurances on Crimea in last-ditch talks with Lavrov

-LONDON (Reuters) - U.S. Secretary of State John Kerry will seek assurances from Russia at talks in London on Friday that it will not try to annex Crimea and will address concerns over Ukraine through negotiation, a senior State Department official said.
+LONDON (Reuters) - U.S. Secretary of State John Kerry will seek assurances from Russia on Friday that it will not seek to annex Crimea and will address concerns over Ukraine through negotiation, a senior State Department official said before the talks in London.

-Kerry and Russian counterpart Sergei Lavrov are meeting in a last-ditch diplomatic efforts to defuse tension between Moscow and the West as a referendum in Crimea, a Russian-majority region of Ukraine, looks set to proceed on Sunday.
+Kerry meets Russian counterpart Sergei Lavrov later in the day in last-ditch diplomatic efforts to defuse tension between Moscow and the West even as a referendum in Crimea, a Russian-majority region of Ukraine, looked set to proceed on Sunday.

-The two men, posing for photographs at the U.S. ambassador’s residence in London, said they had a lot to talk about.

-“I look forward to the opportunity to dig into the issues and possibilities that we may be able to find on how to move forward together to resolve some of the differences between us,” Kerry told reporters.

-Lavrov said it was a “difficult situation” as much had happened and a lot of time had been lost.

-“Now we have to see what can be done,” he said, through an interpreter.

-The referendum in Crimea, arranged after mass protests toppled pro-Russian Ukrainian President Viktor Yanukovich, will decide whether Crimea will become part of Russia.
+The vote, arranged after mass protests toppled pro-Russian Ukrainian President Viktor Yanukovich, will decide whether Crimea will become part of Russia.
+Kerry’s first stop in London will be a meeting with British Minister David Cameron.

+“What we would like to see is a commitment to stop putting new facts on the ground and a commitment to engage seriously on ways to de-escalate the conflict, to bring Russian forces back to barracks, to use international observers in place of force to achieve legitimate political and human rights objectives,” the U.S. State Department official said.

+“A commitment to respect and restore the unity, sovereignty and territorial integrity of Ukraine.”

-Kerry has warned the Kremlin that the United States and the European Union will impose sanctions against Russia as soon as Monday if the referendum goes ahead and is seeking a commitment to find ways to de-escalate the conflict and bring Russian forces back to barracks.
+Kerry has warned the Kremlin that the United States and the European Union will impose sanctions against Russia as soon as Monday if the referendum goes ahead.

-Ahead of meeting Lavrov, Kerry spoke to British Prime Minister David Cameron who said Britain wanted to see progress as much as the United States.

-“We want to see Ukrainians and the Russians talking to each other and if they don’t then there are going to have to be consequences,” Cameron told reporters on Friday.

-“I think the alignment of Britain and the European Union with the position that the U.S. is taking is absolutely right.
-We must keep at them.”
+It will not have force of law in Ukraine.
+We will be interested to hear from Mr Lavrov how Russia sees this as it bears down,” the senior official said of the referendum plans.

-The U.S. official, who briefed reporters before the trip, suggested the United States would offer additional proposals for resolving the tensions, which has brought U.S.-Russian relations to one of their lowest points since the Cold War.
+The official, who briefed reporters ahead of the trip, suggested the United States would offer additional proposals for resolving the tensions, which has brought U.S.-Russian relations to one their lowest points since the Cold War.

 So far Moscow has not shown it is ready to seriously engage in a political solution, according to U.S. officials.

-“If the Russians choose not to take that course, if President Putin chooses not to avail himself with that opportunity, then as President (Obama) has said there will be costs,” the official said.
+“If the Russians choose not to take that course, if President Putin chooses not to avail himself with that opportunity, then as President (Barack Obama) has said there will be costs,” the official said.

 “We have made clear there is a preferred way to deal with this, which is to begin de-escalating.”